Why is it important to protect your tattoo from the sun?

 Tattoo enemies, UV rays

-The primary reason you should be protecting your tattoo from the sun lies with the ultraviolet (UV) rays.
-Both UVA and UVB rays are capable of penetrating the skin and destroying the ink pigments that were injected into the dermis during the tattooing process.
-These pigments break down and cause the ink to lose its breadth and dissipate more quickly than it should (MD Anderson Cancer Center) (SilentBio).
+The first reason you should be protecting your tattoo from the sun are ultraviolet (UV) rays.
+You have 3 types of UV: ( A,B and C).
+But only UVA and UVB rays are capable of penetrating the skin and destroying the ink pigments that were injected into the dermis during the tattooing process.
+Under the effect of the UV, The pigment break down and are responsible of tattoo fading

-How bad UVs are for Tattoos?
+How bad sun is for Tattoos?

-1. Ink Pigment Decomposition by UV Radiation
+1. Understand the Ink Pigment Decomposition by UV Radiation

-💡It’s similar to the way a painted wall, when it’s left outside in the sunlight, will eventually lose its coloration because it’s constantly exposed to the light.
+<💡To compare: It’s similar to the way a painted wall, when it’s left outside in the sunlight, will eventually lose its coloration because it’s constantly exposed to the light.
 Your tattoo goes through the same process.

 2. Sunlight Interacts Differently With Colors